| Hybridizing: Plant propagation has two general types: sexual, and asexual or

 the rootstock has rooted, its top is removed immediately above the graft.
 It doesn't matter if the

 scion forms roots but the rootstock must not form shoots.
 Any such shoots are removed.
+Tissue Culture: Tissue culture or micro propagation is a popular method

 of producing large numbers of rhododendrons for commercial production.
 Over simplified, it involves